rahulranjan29/Playing-Attari-Breakout-using-DeepQNetworks-/README.md

 ### Experience Replay Buffer
 We store states, action, reward in memory to be used for experience replay.
 We sample random minibatches from this buffer to train our model.
 It helps in decorrelating the input.
 The number of frames that can be stored in this buffer depends on the size of your RAM / GPU Memory.
 In my implementation, I used a cyclic replay buffer of size 0.4M frames. [[1]](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html) For the first 50000 steps of training, we do not train our model, we only use this to fill our replay buffer to a initial capacity.

-**An important thing to take into consideration is the amount of memory 1M(used by Deepmind) frames will consume in your RAM.
+**An important thing to take into consideration is the amount of memory 0.4M frames will consume in your RAM.
 If we store scaled versions(dtype: np.float32) of frames in buffer, each frame costs us 0.12Mb.
-If you use 1M frames, the total memory you require would be around 100Gb which we obviously dont want.
+If you use 0.4M frames, the total memory you require would be around 45Gb which we obviously dont want.
 To make efficient use of memory, do not scale the frames, simply store each frame in np.uint8 format in buffer and whenever required just convert to float32.
-In np.uint8 format, the total memory required would be around 25Gb for 1M frames.
-For 0.4M frames the total memory overhead is around 10~11Gb.**
+In np.uint8 format, the total memory required would be around 10~11Gb for 0.4M frames.**

 ### PreProcessing:
 attari_wrapper_openai.py modifies the original attari environment to add functionalities which was implemented in DeepMind's Paper.